-Agile is about culture and cultural change.
-Scaling agile means radically, to scale cultural change.
-This is an incredibly difficult thing to do.
-Peter Drucker coined the phrase “culture eats strategy for breakfast.”
+culture eats strategy for breakfast.
 You better prepare for the long run.
 Is it clear, why you want to change?
 You are: managers, who define how the system works, product managers who determine what kind of product to build, research and development people who explore possibilities, engineers who make the product, salesforce who will drive sales, project managers who are in charge of leading one-of-a-kind endeavors – you will identify even more people and roles for your organization.

 Do your leaders have a sense of urgency that agile is the way to go?
-Can they argue for it and will they?
+Can they argue why agile makes sense, and will they?
 Do your leaders know what problem they want to solve by being agile?

 Agile is not implementing a process and then follow.
 Agile has to be earned, not given.

 Every organization has to find answers to questions like